gdigrenadier/Arrakis-Spice-Wars/README.md

 # HIGHLY UNRECOMMENDED TO INSTALL THE MOD IN ITS CURRENT STATE!
 At the moment, Arrakis: Spice Wars is not at all properly functional, with many, many problems still in the mod.
 Heck, its not even at a proper ready for release state.
 I highly recommend waiting until a release has been made, as those hopefully run much more stable with less bugs appearing.
 YOU HAVE BEEN WARNED!

+# Expansions
+Currently, there are 3 extra pieces of downloadable content planned for ASW:
+ - Fremen Rising
+ - Sarduakar Assault
+ - Music Expansion
+The reason behind some content being extra downloadables is due to file sizes.
+Most of the Rusted Warfare playerbase are mobile players.
+Typically, phones don't have much storage space and are not the most powerful.
+Seperating some things into their own bits of downloadable content should hopefully avoid these issues.
+The Music Expansions are very large in file size, with Fremen Rising and Sarduakar Assault being relatively low in file size.

 # How To Install

 Mobile: